Yuvraj0014/Natural-Language-Processing/README.md

 Output: ["I", "ca", "n't", "do", "this", "."]
+## Summary
-## Both are widely used in natural language processing tasks to preprocess text for further analysis.
+Both are widely used in natural language processing tasks to preprocess text for further analysis.

 ## 2 Stemming:
 Stemming is a text normalization technique in Natural Language Processing (NLP) that reduces words to their root form by removing suffixes and prefixes.
 It standardizes different morphological variations of a word, like running and ran to run.
 This helps reduce the dimensionality of the text data.
 Common stemming algorithms include Porter, Snowball, and Lancaster.
 While it's faster than lemmatization, it can sometimes lead to inaccuracies by over-stemming or under-stemming words.